FAQEUCyber Resilience Act

 Citations

-Section 23
+Question 23

-Can an authorised representative handle some module H obligations?
+Can an authorised representative handle some Module H obligations?

 Yes, but only where the mandate expressly covers them.